prideout/heman/README.md

 # Lots of stuff spews out as it builds the container...
 heman-bash
 # You're now inside the VM -- press enter twice for the prompt.
-scons test
+scons && build/test_heman
-# You should now see PNG files in your build folder!
+# You can now look at the generated images:
+ls build/*.png
 ```

 ## Roadmap